-(every semester) Prerequisites: PHY 201, MAT 127
+(every semester) Prerequisites: PHY 201, MAT 127 Analysis of force systems and applicatio

 Analysis of force systems and applications to structural analysis.
 Force analysis of plane trusses and frames, friction effects, centroids and moments, and products of inertia of plane areas and curves.